New Orleans attacker had suspected bomb materials at home, reserved truck weeks ago, officials say

 The FBI investigation also revealed that Jabbar purchased a cooler in Vidor, Texas, hours before the attack and gun oil from a store in Sulphur, Louisiana, the officials said.
 Authorities also determined Jabbar booked his rental of the pickup truck on Nov.
 14, suggesting he may have been plotting the attack for more than six weeks.

-Authorities say 14 people were killed and about 30 were injured in the the attack early Wednesday by Jabbar, a former Army soldier who posted social media messages saying he was inspired by the Islamic State militant group.
+Authorities say 14 people were killed and about 30 were injured in the attack early Wednesday by Jabbar, a former Army soldier who posted several videos on his Facebook hours before the attack previewing the violence he would unleash and proclaiming his support for the Islamic State militant group.
+The coroner’s office listed the cause of death for all 14 victims as “blunt force injuries.”

 Jabbar, 42, was fatally shot in a firefight with police at the scene of the deadly crash on Bourbon Street, famous worldwide for its festive vibes in New Orleans’ historic French Quarter.